-The revised Chapter 14 discusses recent changes and clarifications to the rules governing jurisdictional determinations for power sales and the associated filing and reporting requirements, as well as Order No. 816, which adopts important changes to the rules for obtaining market-based rate authorization and the reporting requirements for market-based rate sellers.
+Discusses recent changes and clarifications to the rules governing jurisdictional determinations for power sales and the associated filing and reporting requirements, as well as Order No. 816, which adopts important changes to the rules for obtaining market-based rate authorization and the reporting requirements for market-based rate sellers.